-Since 2015, the Department of Social and Psychological Studies at Karlstad University has been offering a Psychology Programme.
-The programme include basic training in psychotherapy and psychological treatment, specialised in Cognitive Behavioural Therapy (CBT) and Psychodynamic Therapy (PDT).
-Student therapists are about to finish the Psychology Programme and the psychotherapy offered forms part of their training.
+The Psychology programme includes basic training in psychotherapy and psychological treatment, specialised in Cognitive Behavioural Therapy (CBT) and Psychodynamic Therapy (PDT).
+Student therapists who are about to finish the Psychology Programme offer therapy sessions as part of their training and under supervision.

-As part of the Psychology Programme, we offer free psychotherapy to persons with limited problems at Karlstad University.
+As part of the Psychology Programme, we offer free psychotherapy to persons with limited problems.
 We are unable to assist in acute or more complex cases and refer such persons to other healthcare providers.

-Our supervised therapy is subject to the Health and Medical Services Act, which means that a medical journal is kept and the same confidentiality and privacy requirements apply as to other healthcare providers.
+The supervised therapy is subject to the Health and Medical Services Act, which means that a medical journal is kept and the same confidentiality and privacy requirements apply to other healthcare providers.

 This offer is available to students and other persons who want to undergo psychotherapy.
 Supervised therapy will be offered from September 2018 and new clients are admitted as the student therapists complete treatment.

-Supervised therapy is available in two psychotherapeutic specialisations, Psychodynamic Therapy (PDT) and Cognitive Behavioural Therapy (CBT).
-At the start of semester 7 of the Psychology Programme, students select their specialisations.
+Supervised therapy is available in two psychotherapeutic specializations, Psychodynamic Therapy (PDT) and Cognitive Behavioural Therapy (CBT).
+Students select their specializations at the start of semester 7 of the Psychology Programme.

 Psychotherapy is offered individually and takes the form of regular conversations (once a week) for a maximum period of three semesters.
-Student therapists are supervised by licenced psychotherapists with many years’ experience of CBT or PDT.
+Student therapists are supervised by licensed psychotherapists with many years experience of in CBT or PDT.

 TWO TYPES OF THERAPY